toneking/print-store-case-study/README.md

 - Practical use of modern web infrastructure
 - Attention to visual polish and responsive design
 - Ability to connect frontend experience with dynamic backend data
+- Theme-aware UI design with dark and light modes

 ## Live Demo